-Sometimes behaviour is internally rewarding, or self-reinforcing, i.e., what is happening around the person (externally) is not as important as what is happening inside the person.
+Sometimes behaviour is internally rewarding, or self-reinforcing, so what is happening around the person (externally) is less important than is happening inside the person.
+The person may repeatedly engage in a behaviour to either feel good or to remove unpleasant feelings including pain or discomfort.

 For example:

-Farhan has been on Farhan Farhan likes the Farhan learns that The function of his own in the sitting rocks feeling he gets when he has room for 20 minutes, back and from this, he can nothing to do he Farhan's he is unable to forth and do this for a long can stimulate behaviour is occupy himself hums time himself by rocking loudly and humming SENSORY
+Farhan has been Farhan Farhan likes Farhan learns The function of on his own in the sitting room for 20 minutes, he is unable to occupy rocks back and forth the feeling he gets from this, he can do this for a long time that when he has nothing to do he can stimulate himself by Farhan's behaviour is himself and hums loudly , rocking and humming SENSORY